Computing shortest closed curves on non-orientable surfaces: NP-Hardness of Computing a Shortest Orienting Closed Curve

-If $G$ has a Hamilton cycle, thus of length~$n$ in~$G$, we can easily modify that cycle (Figure~\ref{f:hamiltonian_2}) in such a way that it becomes a simple cycle of length at most~$n+6n\varepsilon<n+1/2$ in~$G'$ crossing each loop in~$L$ exactly once, and thus orienting (Lemma~\ref{L:top-charact}).
+If $G$ has a Hamiltonian cycle, thus of length~$n$ in~$G$, we can easily modify that cycle (Figure~\ref{f:hamiltonian_2}) in such a way that it becomes a simple cycle of length at most~$n+6n\varepsilon<n+1/2$ in~$G'$ crossing each loop in~$L$ exactly once, and thus orienting (Lemma~\ref{L:top-charact}).

-Conversely, any orienting cycle~$c$ in $(\surf,G')$ of length at most $n+1/2$ must cross each loop in~$L$ an odd number of times (Lemma~\ref{L:top-charact}), and thus visit each cycle of length~8 at least once.
-Moreover, it uses at most $n$ edges of weight one in~$G'$.
-Thus, it corresponds, in~$G$, to a Hamiltonian cycle. \end{proof}
+Conversely, any orienting cycle~$c$ in $(\surf,G')$ of length at most $n+1/2$ must cross each loop in~$L$ an odd number of times (Lemma~\ref{L:top-charact}), and thus pass through each of the $n$ Möbius bands.
+Moreover, it uses at most $n$ edges of weight $1$ in~$G'$.
+Thus, it corresponds, in~$G$, to a Hamiltonian cycle.
+Indeed, since $n\geq 3$, any closed walk without vertex repetition in~$G$ is a Hamiltonian cycle in~$G$. \end{proof}